gt245x/Neighborhood-Map-Project/README.md

 - The map displays Walmart locations in the US based on the users zip code or current location.
 - Walmart API is also used to provide markers about walmart locations.

-#Credit:

-Special thanks:
+#Third Party Attribution:

--Paul Dessert for the youTube video Google maps api tutorial on finding local farmers market.
+- Paul Dessert for the youTube video Google maps api tutorial on finding local farmers market.
--Walmart API
+- Walmart API
--Four square API
+- Four square API
--knockout.js
--jQuery
+- knockout.js
+- jQuery
--google map API
+- google map API